elmunoz42/sbcc-ev-charging-stations/README.md

 - [Days](https://github.com/elmunoz42/sbcc-ev-charging-stations/blob/main/data/SB-County-County%20Public%20reporting%202020-01-01_2024-12-31.csv):
       - This data has 1,827 rows and 22 columns.
 Each row represents a day in the 4-year period with data aggregated from all charging sites with information about metric averages.
 - [Cars](https://github.com/elmunoz42/sbcc-ev-charging-stations/blob/main/data-analysis-vehicle-population.ipynb):
-      - This is data from the California Energy Department [website](https://www.energy.ca.gov/data-reports/energy-almanac/zero-emission-vehicle-and-infrastructure-statistics-collection/light).
+      - This is data from the California Energy Commission [website](https://www.energy.ca.gov/data-reports/energy-almanac/zero-emission-vehicle-and-infrastructure-statistics-collection/light).
 It tracks the light-duty vehicle population in California.

 For a breakdown of all the features please review the respective feature catalogues:
 - [Sessions](https://github.com/elmunoz42/sbcc-ev-charging-stations/blob/main/sessions-feature-catalogue.md)